Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (10-4) to the mound for his 21st start this season.
+- The Rangers will hand the ball to Jordan Montgomery (7-9) for his 23rd start of the season.

-- Scherzer has nine starts in a row of five innings or more.
+- Montgomery has four starts in a row of five innings or more.

-- He has four appearances with no earned runs allowed in 20 chances this season.
+- In 22 appearances this season, he has finished four without allowing an earned run.

 |Opponent